Lie Algebroid Invariants for Subgeometry: Introduction

 \section{Introduction}

 We initiate a general analysis of subgeometry invariants using the language of Lie algebroids, which is well suited to the purpose, according to \cite{Blaom_F}.
 By a {\df subgeometry} we mean an immersed submanifold $\Sigma $ of a {\df Klein geometry}, which shall refer to any smooth manifold $M$ on which a Lie group $G$ is acting smoothly and transitively.
-The geometry will be required to be {\df simple} in the sense that its isotropy groups are weakly connected (Definition \ref{weak} below).
-For example, the Riemannian space forms ${\mathbb R}^n $, $S^n$ and ${\mathbb H}^n$ are all simple Klein geometries if we take $G$ to be the group of orientation-preserving isometries, or the group of arbitrary isometries.
-Informally, an object associated with $\Sigma $ is an {\df invariant} if it is unchanged when $\Sigma $ is replaced by its image under a symmetry of $M$.
-The group of symmetries of $M$, as we shall define it in \S\ref{symmetries}, is generally larger than the transformations defined by $G$; however, in most cases of interest to geometers this transformation group is extended by a factor of, at most, finite order.
+The geometry will be required to be {\df simple} in the sense that its isotropy groups are weakly connected (see Definition \ref{weakD} below).
+For example, the Riemannian space forms ${\mathbb R}^n $, $S^n$ and ${\mathbb H}^n$ are all simple Klein geometries if we take $G$ to be the group of orientation-preserving isometries, but even if $G$ is the group of {\em all} isometries.